insure logo

 Key Takeaways

-• While you have a legal right to refuse a visit and inspection from your insurance company, it isn’t usually in your best interest to do so, as the claim may be denied since the company cannot determine the extent of the damage.
+• You have a legal right to refuse a visit and inspection from your insurance company, but the claim may be denied if the company can’t determine the extent of the damage.

-• It is common for homeowners insurance companies to visit your home at the inception of the policy and at renewal time.
+• It’s common for homeowners insurance companies to visit your home at the inception of the policy and at renewal time, but most inspections are a simple drive-by.

 Thomas J. Simeone, an insurance and personal injury attorney at Simeone & Miller, LLP in Washington, D.C., says your insurance company and its representatives are governed by the same laws as anyone else who may want to visit your property.